‘A human torso concealed in a plastic container’: Sanford Health sued for inappropriate handling of medical waste

 In response to the lawsuit, a spokesman for Sanford Health said: “This lawsuit is the unfortunate result of Monarch’s demonstrated inability to perform waste disposal services it had contractually agreed to perform.
 HESI denies the allegations made by Monarch, will soon be filing claims of its own against Monarch and otherwise looks forward to defending itself in this case.”

-Your News Leader will keep you updated on this story as it progresses.
+Valley News Live will keep you updated on this story as it progresses.

 Read the full, official complaint below: